susanev/uw-stars-cse/exploring-cs/lessons/week4/homework/interactive-monster.md

 	}
 	```

-	Notice, that your `draw` method should have a total of 1 call to your monster method.
+	Notice, that your `draw` method should have only 1 call to your monster method.

 1. Add a `mousePressed` method that will switch between your two pages.
-If your monster is jumping and you user clicks then it should switch to the moving eye monster, if they click again it should switch back to the jumping monster .. and so on.
+If your monster is jumping and the user clicks then it should switch to the moving eye monster, if they click again it should switch back to the jumping monster .. and so on.

 	To do this you will add `page = 1 - page;` into your `mousePressed` method.